AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 import sys, os

 # If you place your GitHub directory in your documents folder and
-# clone both the design challenge notebook and the AguaClara_design repo, then this code should all work.
+# clone both the design challenge file and the AguaClara_design repo, then this code should all work.
 # If you have your GitHub directory at a different location on your computer,
 # then you will need to adjust the directory path below.
-# add the path to your GitHub directory so that python can find files in other contained folders.
+# add the path to your GitHub directory so that Python can find files in other contained folders.
 path1 = '~'
 path2 = 'Documents'
 path3 = 'GitHub'